 Service & Repair · Connecticut

-• Battery replacement — sealed lead-acid and lithium batteries for fire alarm panels and emergency lighting units
+- Battery replacement — sealed lead-acid and lithium batteries for fire alarm panels, emergency lighting units, and notification appliance circuits

-• Deficiency clearance — we take over deficiency lists from any inspecting contractor and clear them under our license
+- Deficiency clearance — we take over deficiency lists from any inspecting contractor across any system and clear them under our license

-• Documentation & AHJ filing — every repair documented in your digital service record, with AHJ filing where required
+- Documentation & AHJ filing — every repair documented in your digital service record, with AHJ filing where required (impairment plans and deficiency-cleared reports for the fire marshal)

 Our Process

-2. Same-day or next-business-day visit.
-Connecticut service-agreement customers get same-day response when reasonably possible; walk-in (no contract) calls are scheduled within 3-5 business days.
+- Same-day or next-business-day visit.
+Connecticut service-agreement customers get same-day response when reasonably possible; walk-in (no service agreement) calls are scheduled within 3-5 business days.

-5. Document and file.
+- Document and file.
 Digital service report delivered the same day.
-AHJ filing where required (impairment plans under NFPA 25 chapter 15, deficiency-cleared reports for the fire marshal).
+AHJ filing where required (impairment impairment plans and deficiency-cleared reports for the fire marshal).

 Got a deficiency list staring at you?

 Send it over.
-We take over deficiency clearance for any UL-listed fire alarm or life-safety system in Connecticut, regardless of who installed or last inspected it.
+We take over deficiency clearance across every life-safety system — fire alarms, extinguishers, and emergency lighting — regardless of who installed or last inspected the equipment.

 Why Titan for Service & Repair